underground-software/fall2024-muni.kdlp.underground.software/index.md

 | 5. | [Change inode management to use slab cache](/assignments/A05_slab_cache.odt)                        | 15         | Dec 8, 2024  |
 | 6. | [Rewrite the metadata read/write paths to use proper endianess](/assignments/A06_fs_endianness.odt) | 10         | Dec 8, 2024  |
 | 7. | Use `crash` tool to analyze a panicking kernel                                                      | 10         | Dec 22, 2024 |

+# Special Thanks

+We would like to show our appreciation to the following people who have contributed to the course or without their help the course would not be existing:

+- Martin Ukrop
+- Joel Sawitz
+- Julia Dehnam
+- Jiri Benc
+- Michal Schmidt